ParichayaChh/todo/README.md

 # todo
-A simple to-do list app
+A simple to-do list app that allows user to add and delete tasks.

+# Technologies Used
+- HTML
+- CSS
+- JavaScript

+# Features
+- Add tasks
+- Delete tasks